 The town of Sorong, located on the 'beak' of the Bird’s Head Peninsula in West Papua is the departure point for your visit to the fabulous Raja Ampat marine park.
 The word 'Sorong' is said to originate from the local Soreri language meaning 'deep and turbulent seas'.
 Mountains, hills, lowlands, and protected forests securely surround the town.
 As a port, its inhabitants come from multi-ethnic descent.
 The seas around Sorong are rich in tuna and shrimp, which are also major export commodities.
-On Kabra island, there is a Japanese farm for cultured pearls, while shark fins and trepang are shipped to Hong Kong, Taiwan and China.

 Compared to other cities in Indonesian Papua, Sorong is the fastest growing town.
 It is dynamic and tolerably safe.
 Getting around in Sorong is possible by taxi, chartered van, and also becak for shorter distances.